 John helped raise his three children in Gainesville and was very active in the community as Gainesville High School’s Girls JV basketball coach and the NJROTC Program.
 John and John Jr raced at Gainesville Raceway in the Junior Dragster program for several years.
 John retired from Gainesville Regional Utilities in Sept 2009 when he felt God calling him into the mission field.
 John has served as a construction manager for church organizations and non-profits for the past 12 years in Louisiana, Alabama, Texas, North and South Carolina, and Florida after natural (Hurricanes) and artificial (fertilizer plant explosion in West, Texas) disasters helping rebuild homes with volunteers.
 John is excited to be at Montgomery Center and back in Florida, close to his children and two of his six grandchildren.

 Doris Tyler was born in Coral Gables Florida and has lived in Florida most of her life.
 She attended college at North Miami Community College and Central Florida Community College where she pursued degrees in Psychology and Human Services.
-She successfully raised, homeschooled and launched three children.
+She successfully raised, home-schooled and launched three children.
 After her children moved out of the home, she relocated to Keystone Heights to spend time with her aging parents.
-Doris was hired as a host at Montgomery within a month of relocation and started helping out in the kitchen as well.
-She has now served in the kitchen at Montgomery for 3 years and counting.
+Doris was hired as a host at Montgomery within a month of relocation and started helping out in the kitchen; she is now an integral part of the refreshments & fare team as Montgomery continues to grow.

 Originally from Jacksonville, Charlene traveled the world during her husband’s 26-year service in the Navy.
 He passed away in 2018, leaving behind their two children and three grandchildren.
 Charlene has an Associate’s degree in Science from Guam University.
 Before coming to Montgomery, she was branch manager for a pest control company, and then a welder in Green Coast Springs until retirement in 2001.
 Charlene has served at Montgomery Center since 2012.